jamktiko/Atra/README.md

 - _cd backend_
 - _npm test_
-- !!Remember to move back to project root if needed!!
+- !!!
+Remember to move back to project root if needed !!!

 To run Cypress tests run the following command in project root: